mintmaker/avatarify_docker_wiki/Remote-GPU.md

 ```
 run_mac.sh --is-client --in-addr tcp://server_address:5557 --out-addr tcp://server_address:5558
 ```
 where `server_address` is the IP address or the hostname of the server.
 Use `run_windows.bat` for Windows and `run.sh` for Linux.

+If you want the client to run with docker add the `--docker` flag.
 If you run the server with Docker and the client is on the same machine add the `--is-local-client` flag.